 Want something else?
 Let us know.

 Technically, those placeholders are iframes.
-This has the benefit that you can use whatever technology to create this page.
-Server side generation of pages or client side rendering?
+This has the benefit that you can use whatever technology you want, to create this page.
+Server-side generation of pages or client-side rendering?
 Up to you.
 "Wait," we hear you say, "you said iframe?
 Is that secure?"
 It sure is!
 Modern browsers use sandboxed environments for iframes, which means that your integration can co-exist with apaleo's UI and we won't be able to hurt each other.
 Additionally, you must use HTTPS URLs for the iframe source.
 This is enforced by the browser because iframes are active mixed content and apaleo UI is only served via HTTPS.
 You can read more about it on MDN.

 For the rest of the guide, we'll use the additional tab on reservations as an example.

 There are two different types of integrations with apaleo One, public and private integrations.
 Both do the same, but they present some fundamental differences that are worth mentioning.